-In \jcite{huXquaternion} many smooth admissible representations of (the units of) quaternion algebras over $\mathbb{Q}_p$ are exhibited, which have canonical dimension equal to one.
-As commented by the authors, these representations are not of finite length, which can occur since the quaternion algebras do not satisfy the condition of Theorem \ref{Main result minimal-positive implies finite-length thm}.\\
+In \jcite{hu2024quaternion} many smooth admissible representations of (the units of) quaternion algebras over $\mathbb{Q}_p$ are exhibited, which have canonical dimension equal to one.
+As commented by the authors, these representations are not of finite length, which can occur since the quaternion algebras do not satisfy the condition of \Cref{Main result minimal-positive implies finite-length thm}.\\

 We now use our new results on canonical dimension to find representations of finite length over groups of higher dimension.